ad8e/input-polling-test/README.md

 # How to build it
 Windows Visual Studio:

-If GLFW comes with a pre-compiled library for your _exact_ Visual Studio version, you may be able to use that.
+If GLFW comes with a pre-compiled library for your Visual Studio version, you may be able to use that.
 Otherwise, you must build GLFW from source.
 Here were my steps for VS2017:

 After opening the solution in Visual Studio, select the GLFW project, and change in Project Settings: C/C++ -> Code Generation -> Runtime Library -> remove the "DLL" part